MapStory/mapstory-community/items/org-pages.md

 ## Organization Pages

 Organizations should be able to customize a presence on MapStory, similar how one can on MeetUp.

+### User Stories

+As a user, I need to be able to “own” and manage an Organization Page that is represented in the storyteller search and sits at a customized URL (i.e. mapstory.org/OrganizationName)

 ### Requirements

 Just need admin control for now, so does not need to look pretty.
 All the basics are done at